alexanderbazhenoff/ansible-wrapper-settings/README.md

 </div>
 <!-- docs-ci-cut-end -->

-The Universal Wrapper Pipeline configuration file should be corresponded to all [yaml syntax standards](https://yaml.org/).
+The Universal Wrapper Pipeline configuration file must be written according to all [yaml syntax standards](https://yaml.org/).
 One single settings file for one single wrapper pipeline.
 But exceptions using [regular expressions](#example-1) in pipeline names are also possible: one configuration file can be used in several copies of pipeline with different names.
 The general structure of configuration files is described in section